 County of Ulster

 Department Name

 Address

 Department Privacy Officer/Designee: (Name)

 Phone:

-Ulster County Privacy Officer: (Name) Phone:
+Phone:Phone:Phone:

 As required by the Health Information Portability and Accountability Act (HIPAA), you have a right to complain about our privacy policies, procedures, or actions.
-The County of Ulster will not engage in any discriminatory or other retaliatory behavior against you because of this complaint.
+The County of Ulste will not engage in any discriminatory or other retaliatory behavior against you because of this complaint.
 Please be as thorough and forthright as possible, and return this form to our Privacy Officer listed above.

 Please complete the sections below:

 Name:

 Address:

 Phone:

 E-mail Address:

 What is the best way to reach you?

 What are the best hours to reach you?

 Details of your complaint: (Please be as specific as possible with dates, times, and the specific policy, procedure, or action taken; include the names, if any, of anyone in the County of Ulster with whom you discussed this.
 Use the other side of this form if you need more room.
-Attach any documents that you believe pertain to this complaint.)
+Attach and documents that you believe pertain to this complaint.)

 Documents are attached (describe below):

 Signed: Date:

 Print Name: Telephone:

 If not signed by the individual, please indicate:

-Relationship: ntative of deceased individual
+Relationship:

 Name of Individual: